UnlockdFinance/unlockd-ts/README.md

 - Calculate minimum amount to repay a loan
 - Calculate the liquidation price of a loan
 - Calculate health factor of a loan
-- Calculate the available amount to borrow
+- Calculate the available amount to action

 ## Browser Support